ember-learn/ember-blog/content/ember-released-5-3.md

 #### Features

-Ember.js 5.3 introduced 2 features.
+Ember.js 5.3 introduced 0 features.

 1. Feature description
 2. Feature description

 #### Deprecations

-Ember.js 5.3 introduced 0 deprecations.
+Ember.js 5.3 introduced 1 deprecation.
+1. Deprecate implicit record loading in Ember Route per [RFC #774](https://rfcs.emberjs.com/id/0774-implicit-record-route-loading).
+Please see [the deprecation guide](https://deprecations.emberjs.com/v5.x#toc_deprecate-implicit-route-model) for more information.
 <!-- Block start: If there were no deprecations, remove this block -->

 Deprecations are added to Ember.js when an API will be removed at a later date.
 Each deprecation has an entry in the deprecation guide describing the migration path to a more stable API.
 Deprecated public APIs are not removed until a major release of the framework.